williampiat3/ImprovingPSRemotePlay/README.md

 * Go to "VPN Details", select the connection on the left, and under the "Settings" tab, set "Set DNS/WINS" to "Do not set nameserver".
 * Also uncheck "Check if the apparent public IP address changed after connecting," since this is unnecessary for this type of VPN setup (the client's public IP address will not change).
 * Exit the menus.
 With the OpenVPN server running, click the tunnel icon, and connect.
 A message about the DNS server address not being routed through the VPN may pop up, which can be ignored since this isn't the intent of this VPN setup.

 To get back to the individual client files, right-click on the .tblk file and select "Show Package Contents."
 If you want to change any of the client files, you must reload (double-click) the .tblk file again after making the changes.
-However, to quickly change the client configuration file without having to reload, go to "VPN Details", highlight the connection in the list on the left, click the gear icon below the list and select "Edit OpenVPN Configuration File."
+However, to quickly change the client configuration file without having to reload, go to "VPN Details", highlight the connection in the list on the left, click the gear icon below the list and select "Edit OpenVPN Configuration File".
 The client doesn't need to keep the original client files after the configuration is created, since they get copied to the folder ~/Library/Application Support/Tunnelblick/Configurations.

 As for Linux users, we know you can do it, Linux is at its best here.
 Now that you managed to connect you can breathe, this is it, it's done.
 (Painkiller might be needed)

 ## Connect to your PlayStation locally remotely (uhuhuhuhuh)
 Now that your VPN is on, that your client is ready and that you can connect to the VPN server, all you need to do is to fire the PS remote play app!!! maybe you'll have a pairing to make:
 To do this, on your PS4, simply go to: Settings -> Remote Play (ensure this is ticked) -> Add Device, it will give you a PIN code to enter on your PC